Airless Spray Equipment

 3. Viscosity can be adjusted by adding solvents and thinners or heating the material.

-4. Always check with the paint supplier for technical information on viscosity, heating, or adding solvents or thinners.
+4. Always check with the coating supplier for technical information on viscosity, heating, or adding solvents or thinners.

 Thinning Paint